MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ---

 Last week, I received a new computer, as the one I had was showing signs of weakness.
 Lucky me!
-Because of this, I had to install and to configure a set of tools and IDEs that I sometimes use for my work.
+As a result, I had to install and configure various tools and IDEs I occasionally use for work.

 Among these, there is [Postman](https://www.postman.com/).
-I realized it had changed quite a lot, compared to the rather old version I was still using on my computer...
-As I went through its setup to connect to a Genesys Cloud organization to send Platform API requests, I thought I could share the "how to" in this blog, if this can save time for some of you.
+I realized it had changed significantly compared to the older version I had been using...
+While setting up Postman to connect to a Genesys Cloud organization and send Platform API requests, I realized the process had changed.
+I thought sharing a "how-to" guide might save some of you time.

-To be clear, I am not specifically advocating for the use of Postman with Genesys Cloud to test Platform API.
+To be clear, I'm not necessarily advocating for using Postman with Genesys Cloud for Platform API testing.
 I personally prefer to use [our Developer Tools API Explorer](/devapps/api-explorer) as the API is always up to date, as I don't need to worry about Authentication and OAuth Clients, ...
 But if you are a Postman user and prefer to use this tool, here is the "how to".

 _**Table of Contents:**_